 Getting around Verbier

-There are four routes which are clearly marked at each bus stop and which run daily from 8am to 7.20pm, at regular offset intervals of 15 minutes.
+There are four routes which are clearly marked at each bus stop and which run daily from 8am to the evening, at regular offset intervals of 15 minutes.
 All routes pass through Place Centrale and Médran, meaning there’s a bus service between these two points every 5 minutes or so in high season.

 Switzerland is the land of cows and cheese, and Verbier has the best on offer, and so much more.
 There is an expansive range of International cuisine to sample, and we list some of our favourites below.

 Savor Michelin starred Chef Sergi Arola’s signature creations prepared in front of your eyes at the very first tapas bar in Verbier.

 The menu features seasonal, traditional ingredients sourced locally.
 Chefs at La Cordée restaurant provide a diverse menu in their open plan kitchen.
 The interior of the restaurant sits seamlessly into the mountain environment, flagstone flooring, wooden beams and shuttered windows provides an ideal setting to enjoy the mountain experience.

 Au Vieux Verbier

 A must visit, this independently owned restaurant is a wonderful combination of sophisticated and traditional both in décor and cuisine.
 The speciality is ‘La Potence’ which means ‘gallows’ in French – a piping hot hanging iron spiked ball stuck with beef accompanied by delicious secret sauces.
 There are less gory culinary options too!